 “They’re a Great Physician, But…” Addressing Physician Incivility in a Complex World

-If you were about to make a mistake, would you want someone to call you on it or stay silent because no one wanted to be the target of your wrath?
-What if that mistake was going to happen to your mother, husband, or child?
+If your high revenue-producing physician was about to make a mistake, would you want someone to call them on it or stay silent because no one wanted to be the target of this physician’s wrath?
+What if that mistake was going to happen to your parent, spouse, or child?

-Honest and respectful communication among clinical teams is central to safe care.
+Honest and respectful communication among the interprofessional team is central to safe care.
+Hundreds of studies document definitively the impact of disrespectful behaviors on team performance and patient outcomes.
 When team members feel unable to speak up due to negative consequences, care will be compromised.

-As an organizational psychologist and 2005 Fulbright Scholar in Organization Development, Dr. Mitch Kusy will help healthcare leaders identify what behaviors undermine a culture of safety – and key takeaways will include key strategies to strengthen collegial relationships between the physicians and nurses; improve overall communication, and most importantly, hardwire it so any incidence of disruptive behaviors are immediately addressed and professionalism becomes the new norm.
+As an organizational psychologist and 2005 Fulbright Scholar in Organization Development, Dr. Mitch Kusy will help healthcare leaders identify behaviors that undermine a culture of safety in alignment with AONL Guiding Principles: Mitigating Violence in the Workplace, Joint Commission: Workplace Violence Prevention Standards, and American Medical Association: Bullying in the Practice of Medicine H-515.951.
+Key takeaways include strategies to strengthen collegial interprofessional team relationships; improve communication, and hardwire the behaviors so incidences of disruptive behaviors are immediately addressed and professionalism becomes the new norm.

 At the end of this keynote presentation, participants will be able to: